fksato/MNIST_number_sequence/README.md

 At this step, the user may choose to do as they wish with the image array.
 To save the image, the user can use a library such as pillow, which is included in this package.

+## Contributing
+for pull requests please send an email to f.kazuo.sato@gmail.com

+Continuous integration brought to you by [Travis CI](https://travis-ci.com/)